Bone Profile Blood Test Home Kit Details

 “Circulating miRNAs are stable for a specific duration and easily accessible from bodily fluids, rendering them ideal candidates for innovative biomarker applications.”

-Exosomes: carriers of miRNA in disease
+Exosomes: carriers in disease

 Exosomes and exosome-associated miRNAs play a significant role in various aspects of bone turnover and associated disorders, making them promising and valuable tools for biomarker discovery.
-Exosomes transfer distinct signaling molecules from donor cells to recipient cells and act as “signalosomes.”
+They transfer distinct signaling molecules from donor cells to recipient cells and act as “signalosomes.”
 This means they could assist locate biomarkers.

 The Story of Barbara